canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 **Managers, functional specialists, and equivalents responsible for enterprise architecure and software procurement and development are responsible for**

-Ensuring that the Government of Canada source code whether developed in-house by departments and agencies or through negotiated contracts is released under an open source software licence.
+Ensuring that Government of Canada source code, whether developed in-house by departments and agencies or through negotiated contracts, is released under an appropriate open source software licence.
 See Appendix A.

-Ensuring that the Government of Canada source code is released in an open and accessible version control system via a public source code repository.
+Ensuring that the Government of Canada source code is released using an open and accessible version control system via a public source code repository.
 See Appendix B.

 **The senior departmental official, designated by the deputy head, is responsible for**